Centaurus A: Radio waves

-This view of the jets of Centaurus A was created through observations in radio waves with a wavelength of 20 cm with the VLA.
-The position of the radio jet and the knots within the jets matches very well with the structures seen in the x-ray jet.
-This region of the jet is named „Inner Lobe“.
+This view of the jets of Centaurus A was created using radio wave observations at a wavelength of 20 cm with the Very Large Array (VLA).
+The position of the radio jet, along with the knots within it, closely matches the structures observed in the X-ray jet.
+This region of the jet is known as the "Inner Lobe".

 In July 2021 the Event Horizon Telescope released a resolved image of Centaurus A showing the jet coming from the black hole at its center.

 Visibility

 Centaurus A is located approximately 4° north of Omega Centauri (a globular cluster visible with the naked eye).
 Because the galaxy has a high surface brightness and relatively large angular size, it is an ideal target for amateur astronomy observations.
 The bright central bulge and dark dust lane are visible even in finderscopes and large binoculars, and additional structure may be seen in larger telescopes.
 Claims have been made that Centaurus A is visible to the naked eye under exceptionally good conditions.